-It is well-established that countries' formal (i.e., codified rules and standards) and informal (i.e., collective meanings, values, and understandings shared by its inhabitants) institutions define or enforce socially acceptable behavior and thereby influence firm performance (Holmes, Miller, Hitt, & Salmador, 2013; Holmes, Zahra, Hoskisson, DeGhetto, & Sutton, 2016; North, 1990; Scott, 1995).
+It is well-established that countries' formal (i.e., the codified rules and standards) and informal institutions (i.e., the collective meanings, values and understandings shared by its inhabitants) define or enforce socially acceptable behavior and thereby influence firm performance (Holmes et al., 2013, 2016; North, 1991; Scott, 1995).
 Some of these institutions may limit the adverse selection and moral hazard problems and serve as external governance mechanisms (Chrisman et al., 2018).
-For instance, stronger investor protection enshrined in a country's legal codes and regulatory frameworks may limit managers' ability to engage in self-dealing, including executive perquisites, excessive compensation, or even outright theft of corporate assets (Djankov, La Porta, Lopez-de-Silanes, & Shleifer, 2008; Shleifer & Vishny, 1997).
+For instance, stronger investor protection enshrined in a country's legal codes and regulatory frameworks may limit managers' ability to engage in self-dealing, including executive perquisites, excessive compensation, or even outright theft of corporate assets (Djankov et al., 2008; Shleifer and Vishny, 1997).
 There are also important differences between national cultures and dominant values.
-For instance, higher country-level trust might reduce opportunistic behavior by individuals (La Porta, Lopez-de-Silanes, Shleifer, & Vishny, 1997a).
+For instance, higher country-level trust might reduce opportunistic behavior by individuals (La Porta et al., 1997a).
 Such informal institutions also support and reinforce formal institutions; together, they can significantly reduce informational problems, fostering the performance of firms and the growth of entire financial markets.

 Scholars have examined how formal and informal institutions influence the behavior of venture capital investors and the development of venture capital markets as a whole.
-For instance, research has shown that cross-country differences in legality have a significant impact on the governance structure of investments in the venture capital industry: better laws facilitate faster deal screening and deal origination, lower the probability of potentially harmful coinvestment, and facilitate investor board representation
+For instance, research shows that cross-country differences in legality have a significant impact on the governance structure of investments in the venture capital industry: better laws facilitate faster deal screening and deal origination, lower the probability of potentially harmful co-investment, and facilitate investor board representation (Cumming et al., 2010).
+Cultural distance between venture capital investors and entrepreneurs may hamper deal screening, contracting and post-investment involvement and monitoring (Li et al. 2014).
+Ultimately, formal institutions and informal national cultural constraints can even influence the development of venture capital markets as a whole (Li and Zahra, 2012).